Canadensys/ipt-customization/README.md

 ipt-customizations
 ==================

 Customize the [Global Biodiversity Information Facility](http://www.gbif.org)'s [Integrated Publishing Toolkit (IPT)](http://code.google.com/p/gbif-providertoolkit/) v.
 2.1 with alternative freemarker, css, and js.
 A similar set of customized files was produced for IPT v.
-2.0.5 and 2.0.3 and are available from [a previous releases](https://github.com/Canadensys/ipt-customization/releases/).
+2.0.5 and v.
+2.0.3 and are available from [previous releases](https://github.com/Canadensys/ipt-customization/releases/).

 This patch is specific to IPT 2.1 and the [Canadensys IPT](http://data.canadensys.net/ipt/) install.
 It is provided here to illustrate how the Canadensys team coordinates its IPT customization and for its version control.